-A country improving from the bottom third to second third in both GDPPC and State Capability would be expected to have a gain in the Social Progress Index equal to the sum of the bars, whereas if a country had the same growth but zero improvement in State Capability the expected improvement would only be that expected from growth.
-This emphasizes concern with the joint dynamics of GDPPC and State Capability is both because: (i) State Capability may be a factor is facilitating and sustaining high levels of GDPPC and (ii) State Capability contributes directly to wellbeing for any given level of GDPPC.
+A country improving from the bottom third to the second third in both GDPPC and State Capability would be expected to have a gain in the Social Progress Index equal to the sum of the bars, whereas if a country had the same growth but zero improvement in State Capability the expected improvement would only be that expected from growth.
+This emphasizes that concern

-1.3) The cross-national association of levels of GDPPC and WGI State Capability
+1.3) The Cross-National Association of Levels of GDPPC and WGI State Capability

 Figure 3 shows the cross-national association of State Capability and PPP GDPPC in 2022.
-The figure excludes the high oil dependent economies (who tend to have very low SC for their level of GDPPC).
+The figure excludes the high oil-dependent economies (who tend to have very low SC for their level of GDPPC).
 The graph is truncated at P\$75,000 (which excludes very high GDPPC countries like Singapore)-this is done only to increase resolution in the relevant range for developing countries.
-The association is illustrated with three "predicted" values of SC for GDPPC: (i) a simple regression of SC on natural log of GDPPC to allow for a (particular) curvilinear relationship, (ii) a regression with quartic terms in GDPPC to allow for non-linearity (as the SC index is normed 1 to 100 scale there is no theoretical reason to expect linearity), and (iii) a non-parametric measure, the rolling median of SC in a window of 20 countries (10 on each side) across levels of GDPPC.
+The association is illustrated with three "predicted" values of SC for GDPPC: (i) a simple regression of SC on the natural log of GDPPC to allow for a (particular) curvilinear relationship; (ii) a regression with quartic terms in GDPPC to allow for nonlinearity (as the SC index is a normed 1 to 100 scale there is no theoretical reason to expect linearity); and (iii) a nonparametric measure, the rolling median of SC in a window of 20 countries (10 on each side) across levels of GDPPC.

-There is a reasonably strong association of GDPPC and State Capability.
+There is a reasonably strong association between GDPPC and State Capability.
 The R-Squared of the quartic regression (also including a binary indicator for FSU countries and Eastern European countries) is .765 (or similarly, for the natural log .707).
-The association is modestly non-linear, tapering off at the high levels of GDPPC.
-Illustrated in the figure are that most countries in bottom 40% by GDPPC (below P\$12,000) are also in the bottom 40% by State Capability (box bottom left).
-Also, nearly all countries with GDPPC in the top 20% (above P\$47,000) are also in the top 20% in State Capability (box in top right) with just Cyprus, Malta and Italy with GDPPC over P\$47,000 and State Capability less than 71.
+The association is modestly nonlinear, tapering off at the high levels of GDPPC.
+The figure illustrates that most countries in the bottom 40% by GDPPC (below P\$12,000) are also in the bottom 40% by State Capability (bottom left box).
+Also, nearly all countries with GDPPC in the top 20% (above P\$47,000) are also in the top 20% in State Capability (top right box), with just Cyprus, Malta, and Italy having a GDPPC over P\$47,000 and a State Capability below 71.

-Figure 3: The Cross-national Association of GDPPC and State Capability is Strong and Non-linear
+Figure 3: The Cross-National Association between GDPPC and State Capability Is Strong and Nonlinear

-Notes: High income oil countries not included in the graph.
-Truncation at 80K excludes Norway, Bermuda, Ireland, Luxemburg and Singapore.
+Notes: High-income oil countries not included in the graph.
+Truncation at 80K excludes Norway, Bermuda, Ireland, Luxembourg, and Singapore.

 This cross-sectional association says nothing about cause and effect between these two national development components.
 The cross-national association of levels in 2022 is just the result of the long-run joint dynamics.
-History has led to nearly all European countries and their offshoots (USA, Canada, Australia, New Zealand) to have high GDPPC and high State
+History has led to nearly all European countries and their offshoots (US, Canada, Australia, New Zealand) having high GDPPC and high State Capability.

-Capability.
-In addition, there are some Asian countries/regions: Japan (JPN), Republic of Korea (KOR), Hong Kong (HKG), and Singapore (SGP) (not shown due to truncation).
-All countries with GDPPC in the top 20% (over \$47K) have State Capability above 71.5 (the 80th percentile of SC), with the exception of Italy, Cyprus and Malta.
-It would be an anomaly relative to current outcomes for any non-mineral wealth country to reach high income levels without achieving quite a high level State Capability.
+This is also the case for some Asian countries/economies/regions: Japan (JPN); the Republic of Korea (KOR); Hong Kong, China (HKG); and Singapore (SGP) (not shown due to truncation).
+All countries with GDPPC in the top 20% (over \$47K) have a State Capability above 71.5 (the 80th percentile of SC), with the exception of Italy, Cyprus, and Malta.
+It would be an anomaly relative to current outcomes for any nonmineral wealth country to reach high income levels without achieving quite a high level of State Capability.